Work Education Program

 What happens when students are placed on Work Probation?

 Students are placed on Work Probation when they receive a work performance grade of less than a C- or when there is some incident that warrants probationary status.
-They may typically expect to remain on probation for one or two semesters.
-Students on probation may not participate in athletics or other extra-curricular events until removal from probation.
+Students may remain on probation for one or two semesters, depending on the circumstance.
+Students on work probation may not participate in athletics or other extra-curricular events until removal from probation.

 What happens when students miss work due to illness?